bradendouglass/t_startups/readme.md

 1. Click on the pull request button in the upper right corner of this page
 1. We will check it out, integrate it and give you major props!

+##Roadmap

+Have some ideas for what we should be doing at Triad Startups NC?
+Maybe a meeting of the minds or perhaps a Tequilla code bender where whatever is created must be a "viable" product?
+Who knows?
+Suggest it and we will make it happen.
+Fork, fill in, pull and you are golen.

+###Short Term Goals

+###Mid Term Goals

+###Future Ideas

 ###To Run Triad Startups on Your Computer (Not required)

 * [RVM][1] or [Rbenv][2]